datawire/ambassador-docs/docs/edge-stack/2.2/tutorials/getting-started.md

 <Alert severity="success"><b>Success!</b> At this point, you have installed $productName$.
 Now let's get some traffic flowing to your services.</Alert>

-<Alert severity="info">$productName$ is subject to the Ambassador Cloud connected clusters quota, you can see that and other quotas
+<Alert severity="info">$productName$ is subject to the Ambassador Cloud connected clusters quota.
+To learn more about quota limits, see the
-<a href="../../../cloud/latest/subscriptions/howtos/manage-my-subscriptions"> here</a></Alert>
+<a href="../../../cloud/latest/subscriptions/howtos/manage-my-subscriptions"> subscription management page</a></Alert>.

 ## 2. Routing traffic from the edge